Escape-Games-by-Thought-Works/crypto-challenge/README.md

 Example for the first step:

 - The last encryption half-step uses K49, K50, K51, and K52.
 The last encryption scramble step uses K47 and K48.
-- We compute the subkeys as:
+- For example, we could then compute the subkeys and implement the first IDEA decryption round as:
 ```python3
 subkeys = [K49.m_inv(), K50.a_inv(), K51.a_inv(), K52.m_inv(), K47, K48]
 output_block = IDEA.idea_round(encrypted_block, subkeys) # returns the output of the first decryption round